mahendra-shinde/java-performance-optimization/module-13-http-tuning.md

-# HTTP and Web Application Tuning
+# Module 13: HTTP and Web Application Tuning

 **1. Connection Pooling in HTTP Clients:**
   - Use HTTP clients (like Apache HttpClient, OkHttp) that support connection pooling to reuse TCP connections, reducing latency and resource usage.